-Turnitin.com is a plagiarism detection tool to be used by a human (me) to help determine if there is an issue of submitting work that is not your own.
-Always submit your answers in worksheets with the questions left in tact.
-Yes, the system will "flag" those, but that is ok, because having a high unoriginal percentage is only an indication - it is up to me, the human, to see if there is a problem.
+Turnitin.com is a plagiarism detection tool to be used by a human (me) to help determine if there is an issue with submitting work that is not your own.
+Always submit your answers in worksheets with the questions left intact.
+Yes, the system will "flag" those, but that is ok because having a high unoriginal percentage is only an indication - it is up to me, the human, to see if there is a problem.
 TurnItIn will color code the unoriginal scores from green to red - again, this is just a tool for me to use.
 Depending on the nature of the assignment, some of your work will naturally get flagged high because of the worksheet used paired with naturally short answers.
-The tool is just a tool, neither bad nor good.
-As long as you are doing your own work, paraphrasing (i.e. putting things into your own words to show understanding), and citing your sources in CSE Name Year Style (https://www.marypoffenroth.com/cse) you will be just fine.
+A tool is just a tool, neither bad nor good.
+As long as you are doing your own work, paraphrasing (i.e., putting things into your own words to show understanding), and citing your sources in CSE Name Year Style (https://www.marypoffenroth.com/cse) you will be just fine.

-As long as you are writing and submitting your own work and paraphrasing with citations others work, you will be good to go.
+As long as you are writing and submitting your own work and paraphrasing with citations of others' work, you will be good to go.